 If you've just decided to propose to your partner, you're sure to feel nervous and worry about how to do it the "right way."
 Getting engaged is a huge milestone.
-It means you're about to embark upon the next chapter of your lives, so before you get down on one knee, read these do's and don'ts of traditional marriage proposals.
+It means you're about to embark upon the next chapter of your lives, so before you get down on one knee, read these dos and don'ts of traditional marriage proposals.

 - Do test the waters: Before you propose, the two of you should have already spoken about getting married.
 Make sure marriage is something that each of you wants, and make sure you both agree on major issues such as children.
 This is a big question that shouldn't come out of the blue.
-You don't want her to be taken completely off guard, as a surprise proposal is almost certainly guaranteed to elicit a hesitant "yes," if not an "I'll have to think about it."
+You don't want your partner to be taken completely off guard, as a surprise proposal is almost certainly guaranteed to elicit a hesitant "yes," if not an "I'll have to think about it."

 - Do prepare yourself: "Will you marry me?" is a simple question, but it's a weighty phrase that leaves many proposers completely tongue-tied.
 Practice!
-It might feel silly, but say the words out loud a few times.
+It might feel silly but say the words out loud a few times.
 You may also write down and memorize exactly what you're going to say to make sure you're as smooth and confident as possible.

 - Do be creative: Incorporate your personality, favorite things, hobbies, etc., into the proposal.
 Make it unique and memorable rather than a cookie-cutter proposal.

 - Do drop to one knee: Again, times have changed, but there is something so charming and romantic about a person getting on one knee asking the love of their life to marry them.
 Even if you're not traditional, it will make the proposal more momentous.